 AWS lambda is a cloud service that is provided as part of the compute services in AWS.
 This service is also know as serverless computing, because you do not have to invest any time in operating system management, scaling and so on.
 With Lambda, there are no servers involved which makes it more easy to work with and you can run the code at very less cost.
 With Lambda, there are no servers involved which makes it more easy to work with and you can run the code at very less cost.
-AWS Lambda became a part of the Amazon Web Services in the year 2014 and since it has witnessed several developments making the product one of the most sought among AWS services.
+AWS Lambda became a part of Amazon Web Services in the year 2014 and since it has witnessed several developments making the product one of the most sought among AWS services.

-The AWS (Amazon Web Services) Lambda is an Amazon product which provides a computing platform, without any server, to run the code (in the languages supported by AWS Lambda) for any type of application or services without any administration.
+The AWS (Amazon Web Services) Lambda is an Amazon product that provides a computing platform, without any server, to run the code (in the languages supported by AWS Lambda) for any type of application or services without any administration.

-You can make use of lambda in many ways like a compute service that is event driven.
+You can make use of lambda in many ways like a compute service that is event-driven.
 You can make the Lambda code to run in response to certain events.

 Lambda supports many programming languages that you can use to create the lambda code.
 Below are the programming languages that you can use,

 Pricing for Lambda:

 The cost for Lambda is calculated based on the duration that you code is going to run.
 The duration calculation starts when the code execution begins until the return or terminates and it will rounded to the nearest 100ms.

 How to work with Lambda?